CONGENITAL SCOLIOSIS

 • An overall appearance of leaning to the side

-• A problem with the spinal cord or nerves that produce weakness, numbness or a loss of coordination in rare cases
+• A problem with the spinal cord or nerves that causes weakness, numbness, or a loss of coordination in rare cases

 Diagnosing Congenital Scoliosis

-In order to diagnose congenital scoliosis, the doctors at Southwest Scoliosis Institute will look carefully at the child’s medical history and perform a thorough physical examination.
-Furthermore, the doctors will also order an X-ray to get a detailed view of the spine.
-At our Dallas offices, we have the latest technology, a 3D low radiation EOS X-ray.
+In order to diagnose congenital scoliosis, the doctors at Southwest Scoliosis and Spine Institute will look carefully at the child’s medical history and perform a thorough physical examination.
+The following provides a list of the methods our doctors use:

 Treatment

-For curves less than 25 degrees, we recommend ongoing monitoring by our orthopedic physicians, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Y. Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD.
-If they find that the child’s spinal curves are worsening, the doctors may suggest spine bracing.
+For curves less than 25 degrees, we recommend ongoing monitoring by our orthopedic physicians.
+If our doctors, Richard Hostin, MDDevesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD find that the child’s spinal curves are worsening, the doctors may suggest spine bracing.
 “Because bracing reduces the pressure on your child’s lower back, bracing helps straighten your child’s spine.
 Thus, the ultimate treatment goal is to prevent the curve from progressing,” states Dr. Hostin.

 Congenital Scoliosis Surgery

 For congenital scoliosis, the most common surgical treatments are implanting growing rods and spinal fusion.
-However, the determination of which surgery is right for your child will depend on your child’s age and skeletal maturity, along with a host of other medical considerations.
-Above all, our Scoliosis Doctors will take the time to review all the options with you so you can make an informed decision.
+However, the determination of which surgery is right for your child will depend on your child’s age and skeletal maturity, After the initial determination, our doctors will consider a host of other medical considerations.
+Above all, our Scoliosis Doctors will take the time to review all the options with the parents.
+We want the parents to make an informed decision based on the knowledge we provide to them.

 “Because It’s a serious surgery, it’s critically important that we sit down with patients and their families to explain the risks and benefits of each procedure,” Dr. Hostin explains.
 “Furthermore, I spend significant time in preoperative conversations discussing the risks, the benefits, the possibilities, and what my own personal experience has been over the last 15 years.
-Therefore, my goal is to make sure the individual or parent who opts for surgery has a complete understanding of the risks and the intended outcome.”
+Therefore, my goal is to make sure the parent has a complete understanding of the risks and the intended outcome.”

 Finally, if your child has other health issues — such as heart, lung, or kidney problems — our orthopedic team works with experts in these disciplines to ensure your child gets the comprehensive care they need.